Engagement Maximization: The Environment

 \subsection{The Principal's Problem}

 The principal chooses the information the agent receives so as to maximize engagement.
-In the background, we have in mind that the principal is showing ads (unrelated to the agent's current decision problem) or otherwise profiting\footnote{Network effects, in particular the possibility that this agent's attention increases utility other agents receive from the platform and thus the profits the principal can extract from those agents, are one relevant engagement maximization motive.} from each additional increment of attention the agent pays to the information the principal provides.

-We will assume the agent can process information only at a certain rate.
-We measure the agent's information processing using a continuous time version of what \citet{caplin2017shannon} call a ``uniformly posterior-separable'' cost function, as described in \citet{hebert2019rational}.
+We begin with defining a measure for the agent's information processing using a continuous time version of what \citet{caplin2017shannon} call a ``uniformly posterior-separable'' cost function, as described in \citet{hebert2019rational}.
 Uniformly posterior-separable cost functions are defined in terms of a ``generalized entropy function,'' $H:\mathcal{P}(X)\rightarrow\mathbb{R}_{+}$.
-We assume that $H$ is strongly convex and twice continuously-differentiable.
+We assume that $H$ is twice continuously-differentiable and strongly convex.\footnote{I.e. the Hessian matrix of $H$ is strictly positive definite.} We assume the agent can process information at a rate no greater than $\chi > 0 $.
+That is, the process $H(q_t)-\chi t$ must be an $\mathcal{F}_t$-supermartingale, requiring that for all $t$ and $\delta>0$,